Documentation Index

 - Processing blocks - Operations like Extract, Parse, Split, Classifier

-- Logic blocks - Conditional flows like Human-in-the-Loop, Function, If/Else routing, and API Call
+- Logic blocks - Conditional flows like review gates, Function, If/Else routing, and API Call

 - Navigate to the Workflows section in your dashboard